-We got up at 5am for a quick brekkie, and we left the Blue pub at 5.45am to get the school bus to the trail head up Glenrock Road at 6am.
+We got up at 5 am for a quick brekkie, and we left the Blue pub in Methven at 5.45 am to get the school bus to the trail head up Glenrock Road at 6 am.
 It was raining when we woke and I wasn’t keen to go but the boys weren’t having any of it, and casually ignored my protests.
-We got to the bus stop and found out that the bus left at 7, so we went for a hot chocolate.
+We got to the bus stop and found out that the bus left at 7 am, so we went for a hot chocolate.

 When we got back to the bus stop there were 7 other Te Araroa trail hikers waiting too.
-The bus took 30 mins to reach our destination – a HUGE landslip which had come down the mountain into the Rakaia river.
-This blocked the road, so we needed to walk 20kms to the start of the trail.
+We boarded and headed out to the other side of the Rakaia River.
+The bus took 30 mins to reach our destination.

 The road walk was lovely though, with the splendid backdrop of the mountains and river.
 The rain stopped and the sun came out.
 We made excellent progress.
 We heard from the other group that there was another party of about 9 SOBOs coming in behind a couple of hours behind us.

 We met a few NOBOs including a couple I’d met before down South, and stopped to chat.
 As the morning went on, a couple of cars drove down the road (and back) to take a look at the landslide.
 All the other hikers got a lift to the trail head at Glenrock except us – but we did manage to squeeze our packs in one of the cars, which they dropped off at the start of the trail while we walked the last 4kms unencumbered.